 Fort Omaha, Nebraska

-The Post of Omaha, Nebraska, began in 1863 to train Civil War Volunteers.
+The Post of Omaha, Nebraska, began training Civil War Volunteers in 1863.
 Three years later, it became the headquarters of the Department of the Platte.
 In 1868, a new post was activated four miles northwest of the city.
-Known as Sherman Barracks the first year and then as Omaha Barracks, in 1878, it was re-designated as Fort Omaha.
+Known as Sherman Barracks the first year, and then as Omaha Barracks, in 1878, it was redesignated as Fort Omaha.

 From 1875 to 1882 and from 1886 to 1888, as commander of the Department of the Platte, Brigadier General George Crook was stationed at the post when he was not in the field.
-He directed many major campaigns on the northern Plains, serving in which were numerous troops that had passed through Fort Omaha.
+He directed many major campaigns on the northern Plains, during which numerous troops passed through Fort Omaha.

-The Fort Omaha garrison moved in 1896 to Fort Crook, which had been activated five years earlier about ten miles south of Omaha as the New Post of Fort Omaha.
+The Fort Omaha garrison moved in 1896 to Fort Crook, which had been activated five years earlier, about 10 miles south of Omaha, as the New Post of Fort Omaha.
 The first soldiers arrived there in 1895.

-In 1905 the Army reactivated Fort Omaha and during World War I, used it for a balloon school.
+In 1905, the Army reactivated Fort Omaha, and during World War I, it used it for a balloon school.
 The Navy had jurisdiction over the base beginning in 1947.
-The property was obtained through a quitclaim deed from the Federal Government by Metropolitan Community College in 1975.
-However, facilities for military reserve forces are still there at the perimeter of the fort.
+Metropolitan Community College obtained the property through a quitclaim deed from the Federal Government in 1975.
+However, facilities for the military reserve forces are still in place at the fort’s perimeter.

 General Crook's House at Fort Omaha, Nebraska by Kathy Alexander.